This article will introduce you to the many ways occupational therapy can help people living with dementia.

 Evidence-based intervention programs:

 As occupational therapists, we always strive to follow the best available evidence.
-This can mean using individual interventions that have a strong evidence base behind them.
-But, there are also entire programs that have been well researched, they include:
+This can mean using individual interventions that have a strong research base behind them.
+But, there are also entire programs that have been well researched.
+These include:

 - Skills2Care®

-- Skills2Care® is an evidence-based intervention that has been developed in collaboration with people living with dementia, their families, and OTPs.
-Skills2Care® aims to improve the communication, interaction, and engagement of people living with dementia with their care partners.
+- Skills2Care® is an evidence-based intervention that has been developed in collaboration with people living with dementia, their families, and OT professionals.
+Skills2Care® aims to improve the communication, interaction, and engagement of people living with dementia through care partner involvement.
 The program includes the development of personalized action plans, education for care partners, and the implementation of a “taking care of self” protocol for care partners.
 Studies have shown that Skills2Care® can reduce dementia-related behavior, enhance participation, and reduce care partner burden.

 - Care of Older Persons in the Environment (COPE)

-- People living with dementia often have difficulty performing daily activities, such as bathing, dressing, and meal preparation.
+- People living with dementia often have difficulty performing daily activities such as bathing, dressing, and meal preparation.
 COPE is a program that focuses on the modification of the environment to improve the performance of daily activities.
-COPE includes home visits by OTP, the identification of environmental barriers, the development of a personalized plan, and the installation of adaptive equipment.
+COPE incorporates home visits by OT professionals, identification of environmental barriers, development of a personalized plan, and installation of adaptive equipment.
 Studies have shown that COPE improves the performance of daily activities and reduces caregiver burden.

 - Tailored Activity Program (TAP)